LearnOnDemandSystems/docs/lod/azure-shared-image-gallery-vm.md

     1. Click **Next: Review + Create**.
     1. Click **Create**.

-### Create Shared Image Gallery
+### Create a Compute Gallery
-Create a Shared Image Gallery.
+Create a Compute Gallery.
 This will be used to store your Image Definitions, Image Versions, Snapshots and Disks.

 1. Go to the resource group you just created.
 1. Click **+Add** in the upper-left of the resource group section of the page.
-1. Search for Shared Image Gallery and select it from the search results.
+1. Search for Azure Compute Gallery and select it from the search results.

     1. **Subscription**: Select the subscription that the Shared Image Gallery will bill to when resource are deployed.
     1. **Resource Group**: Select the resource group where the shared image gallery will be deployed to.
 This should default to the resource group selected in the previous step.